A Quick Look at Heat Treatment of Steel

 The advantage of this process is components with excellent wear resistance, corrosion resistance and high temperature properties, the hardness result and also better than carburizing heat treatment process.

-- 2019 Holiday Notice of Chinese Lunar New Year.
+- 2019 Holiday Notice of Dragon Boat Festival.

-We will close our company for Lunar New Year from Feb 2 to Feb 10, 2019.
-Returning to the office on Monday Feb 11.
-Thank you very much for your support and understanding, wish you all have...Read More
+We will close our company for Dragon Boat Festival from Jun 7 to Jun 9, 2019.
+Returning to the office on Monday Jun 10.
+Thank you very much for your support and understanding.Read More

-We will close our company for Peace Memorial Day from Feb 28 to Mar 3, returning to the office on Monday Mar 4.
+We will close our company for Labor Day at May 1, returning to the office on Thursday May 2.
 Thank you very much for your support, we really appreciate all the help.Read More

 - ISO 9001: 2015 Quality Management